dustinpfister/blog_posts/_posts/linux-test.md

 ## 2 - Expressions in detail

 Now that I have the very basics of the Linux test command out of the way, In this section I will be going over some of the expressions in greater detail.
+All the various expressions have to do with preforming some kind of comparison between two values, of checking if a file exists, or something to that effect.
+Keep in mind that the test command is not typically used by itself, but is used by way of conditional statements when writing bash scripts actually.

 ### 2.1 - Testing if two values are Equal to each other